revbayes/revbayes.github.io/tutorials/timefig_simple/index.md

 NOTE: Your output may look slightly different than the output shown below.
 If you want to exactly replicate the results of the tutorial, you must set a seed at the beginning of the `kadua_geosse.Rev` script by adding the RevBayes command `seed(1)`.

 To proceed, we'll exit RevBayes and work from the command line prompt in shell.
+We assume that `./timefig_simple` is a subdirectory from your current location.
 To generate the images below, first save a copy of FIG tools to your filesystem:
 ```
 # Option 1: download and decompress .zip file (open in browser our save in command line)
 wget https://github.com/hawaiian-plant-biogeography/fig_tools/archive/refs/heads/main.zip
-unzip main.zip
+unzip main.zip  -d fig_tools

 # Option 2: clone repository
 git@github.com:hawaiian-plant-biogeography/fig_tools.git